slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to taylor/curate a network?

-> *'Networking types: advocates a, boomerang b, celebrities c, drainers d
+- Networking types: advocates a, boomerang b, celebrities c, drainers d
-shark, dolphin, drowner'*
+shark, dolphin, drowner

-> *'community of experts (that give you good answers) critical colleagues (10 people that make a big difference in your immediate career) -- boss / boss's boss'*
+- community of experts (that give you good answers) critical colleagues (10 people that make a big difference in your immediate career) -- boss / boss's boss

-> *'expand from too dense networks'*
+- expand from too dense networks

-> *'super connectors: people with long networks, spend more time with these people / network on relevant groups that can help you.*
+- super connectors: people with long networks, spend more time with these people / network on relevant groups that can help you.

-while drumming up new connections by networking is important, it’s even more important to remember and recognize your connections that already exist. buzz marketing, unlocking dormant ties, long term
+- while drumming up new connections by networking is important, it’s even more important to remember and recognize your connections that already exist. buzz marketing, unlocking dormant ties, long term

 > *'You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.' -- Dale Carnegie*

 HINT: some field tactics